HIMSI-Universitas-Airlangga/.github/profile/README.md

 ### 🔥 Featured Projects:
 - 🚀 **Web HIMSI Universitas Airlangga** - Official website built using Next.js and TailwindCSS.
-- 🤖 **AI Chatbot for Student Assistance** - A chatbot designed to help students with academic and organizational inquiries.
+- 🤖 **Web ISAC** - Website used for Information System Airlangga Competition.

 For more, check out our **[GitHub repositories](https://github.com/HIMSI-Universitas-Airlangga)**!

 ---